Through the Hat: The Art of Steve Marcus

 Marcus seamlessly weaves his childhood memories of bagels and bialys, pickles and green tomatoes from the barrel, paper wrapped whitefish chubs and his personal journey and passion for his own roots and culture.
 He created a folk cartoon world that is the Kosher cousin of Alexander Calder and Underground comics and Red Grooms from his studio in Manhattan’s Lower East Side, once the stronghold of Yiddish Theatre.

-The exhibition’s namesake, Through the Hat originates from a piece that was in a series based on a rare academic responsa by the Great American Novelist, Norman Mailer and his commentary on Philosopher, Martin Buber’s, "Tales of the Hasidim".
-Mailer's writings and reactions appeared in Commentary Journal, and published by the American Jewish Committee in 1962 thru 1963.
-Marcus is proud to now share this series of work at The Yiddish Book Center.
+The exhibition’s namesake, Through the Hat originates from a piece that was in a series based on a rare academic responsa by the Great American Novelist, Norman Mailer and his commentary on philosopher, Martin Buber’s, "Tales of the Hasidim".
+Mailer's writings and reactions appeared in Commentary Journal, and were published by the American Jewish Committee in 1962 thru 1963.
+Marcus is proud to now share this series of work at The Yiddish Book Center - on view until late fall 2021.